An Introduction to Plain Lime Plastering

 Heritage Skills Centre, Coleshill Home Farm (National Trust), Coleshill, near Swindon, SN6 7PT

-£100 per person bursary place
+£100 per person bursary place - bursary applications now closed.

 Bursary places are available through the generous support of the Worshipful Company of Plaisterers.